Select another wine

 • Viticulture: Sustainable

-• Fermentation: Native – open top stainless-steel (60% whole-cluster)
+• Fermentation: Native – open top stainless-steel (30-100% whole-cluster with large portion of whole berries)

 • Aging: 9 months in older 228L French oak barrels